Holden-Elon/Data-Analysis/README.md

 # Data Analysis
-I will upload some data analysis items here from time to time.
+I'll upload some data-analysis projects here from time to time.